-In the immediate vicinity of the proposed crossing, a governing meander amplitude of 23.5 m was measured in the field; bankfull widths ranged from 5.80 to 6.80 m.
-While evidence of widening (slumping banks, basal scour) was observed within the channel, the majority of this erosion was attributed to the influence of an existing cart path crossing, and localized stone toe protection measures that had been implemented in an attempt to mitigate the influence of this undersized crossing.
-RGA results for Reach BR-4 indicated that the reach was in a stressed, or transitional state, with evidence of widening.
+In order to provide recommendations with respect to crossing span, a scoped field investigation was undertaken to confirm existing geomorphic conditions along Bruce Creek in the immediate vicinity of the road crossing.
+Table 15 provides the results of this scoped assessment, in addition to relevant data from the reach-based rapid field assessment work.
+As part of the scoped assessment, a governing meander amplitude of 24 m was measured in the field; bankfull widths ranged from 5.80 to 6.80 m.
+While evidence of widening (slumping banks, basal scour) was observed within the channel, the majority of this erosion was attributed to the influence of an existing cart path crossing, and localized stone toe protection measures that had been implemented to protect the crossing footings.
+RGA results for Reach BR-4 of Bruce Creek indicated that the reach was in a stressed, or transitional state, with evidence of widening.